projectmesa/mesa/examples/shape_example/Readme.md

 ## Summary

-A very basic example model to showcase the visulaization on web browser.
+A very basic example model to showcase the visualization on web browser.

 A simple grid is dispalyed on browser with two agents.
 The example does not have any agent motion involved.
 This example does not have any movenment of